-- Starting before birth we do parenting training with exercise and counselling for pregnant mothers.
+- Starting before birth we do parenting training with exercise, education and counselling for pregnant mothers.

-- Early Childhood education – babies from 4 months – Grade R – preparation for school (0-6)
+- Early Childhood education – babies from 4 months to Grade R (0-6) at two ECD centres

 - Leadership training; preparation for work or tertiary education.
 (18-25)